sudheerj/javascript-interview-questions/README.md

     1. Top to Bottom(Event Capturing)
     2. Bottom to Top (Event Bubbling)
 86. ### What is event bubbling?
+    Event bubbling is a type of event propagation where the event first triggers on the innermost target element, and then successively triggers on the ancestors (parents) of the target element in the same nesting hierarchy till it reaches the outermost DOM element.
 87. ### What is event capturing?
+    Event bubbling is a type of event propagation where the event is first captured by the outermost element and , and then successively triggers on the descendants (children) of the target element in the same nesting hierarchy till it reaches the inner DOM element.
 88. ### How do you submit a form using JavaScript?
     You can submit a form using JavaScript use document.form[0].submit().
 All the form input's information is submitted using onsubmit event handler
     ```javascript